clemens-k/learn-podman/LEARNING_PLAN.md

 ## Work Package Structure

-### WP1: Foundation and History (Estimated: 2-3 hours)
+### WP1: Foundation and History ✅ COMPLETED (Estimated: 2-3 hours)

-**Deliverable:** `01-history-and-evolution.md`
+**Deliverable:** `01-history-and-evolution.md` ✅

 **Content to cover:**

-- Origins of Podman at Red Hat
+- Origins of Podman at Red Hat ✅
-- Timeline of major releases and features
+- Timeline of major releases and features ✅
-- Key contributors and community
+- Key contributors and community ✅
-- Relationship to CRI-O and Buildah
+- Relationship to CRI-O and Buildah ✅
-- Evolution from Docker alternatives to modern container runtime
+- Evolution from Docker alternatives to modern container runtime ✅
-- Future roadmap and development priorities
+- Future roadmap and development priorities ✅

 **Research sources:**

-- Red Hat official documentation
+- Red Hat official documentation ✅
-- Podman GitHub repository history
+- Podman GitHub repository history ✅
-- Conference talks and blog posts from maintainers
+- Conference talks and blog posts from maintainers ✅
-- Linux Foundation and OCI documentation
+- Linux Foundation and OCI documentation ✅

 ### WP2: Technology Stack and Dependencies (Estimated: 2-3 hours)